-Position: Role: Staff are responsible for providing logistical support and Resources Unit maintaining the status of all assigned resources (primary and support) at an incident: Allocate, mobilize, and manage resources.
-Develop plans, procedures, a with the National Incident Ma nd implementing instructions for resource management in accordance nagement System (NIMS).
-Develop plans describing how resources will support incider personnel, equipment, and other governmental and nongovernmental t management requirements.
-Develop plans for establishing resource staging areas for internal and external response.
-Develop a strategic facilities n centers) to include pre-position nanagement plan (multi-agency warehouse, emergency distribution ned assets, donations, etc. Locate and establish warehou ises and material handling equipment. communications, logistics, l t of contacts for soliciting and receiving equipment and technical (i.e., nousing, and medical) solutions from the private sector, outside al organizations, and volunteers.
+Position: Role: Staff are responsible for providing logistical support and maintaining the status of all assigned resources (primary and support) Resources Unit at an incident: Allocate, mobilize, and manage resources.
+Develop plans, procedures, and implementing instructions for resource management in accordance with the National Incident Management System (NIMS). personnel, equipment, and other governmental and nongovernmental nt management requirements.
+Develop plans for establishing g resource staging areas for internal and external response.
+Develop a strategic facilities management plan (multi-agency warehouse, emergency distribution centers) to include pre-positioned assets, donations, etc. Locate and establish warehou uses and material handling equipment. communications, logistics, I t of contacts for soliciting and receiving equipment and technical (i.e., nousing, and medical) solutions from the private sector, outside tal organizations, and volunteers.
 Inventory and categorize, by systems available to support material or services provided, facilities, equipment, personnel, and emergency operations.
-Locate resources requested b y on-site incident commanders.
-Determine the availability of stockpiles, and customer sup and provide) supplies stocked in distribution facilities, national ply centers.
-Prioritize use of supplies and coordinate distribution of stockpile assets.
-Provide transportation managed ement for logistics support.
+Locate resources requested by by on-site incident commanders.
+Determine the availability of (stockpiles, and customer sup (and provide) supplies stocked in distribution facilities, national ply centers. ☐ Prioritize use of supplies and coordinate distribution of stockpile assets. ☐ Provide transportation manag ement for logistics support.
 Develop plans, policies, and industry. implementing instructions for coordination and deployment of private Develop reimbursement prog rams and processes to maintain readiness of resources.
-Process and manage reimbur sement and funding requests.
-Provide property, facility, and materials management for logistics support.
-Provide transportation managed ement for logistics support.
-Establish operations that ad organization. here to standardized financial management controls, guidance and Identify liaisons and personne I responsible for financial management response operations.
-Maintain financial records of r nanagement response.
-Work closely with a public in ways to donate and volunteer formation officer to disseminate critical information about appropriate
+Process and manage reimbur rsement and funding requests.
+Provide property, facility, and materials management for logistics support. ☐ Provide transportation manag ement for logistics support.
+Establish operations that ad organization. here to standardized financial management controls, guidance and ☐ Identify liaisons and personne el responsible for financial management response operations. ☐ Maintain financial records of r nanagement response.
+Work closely with a public integration ways to donate and volunteer formation officer to disseminate critical information about appropriate r.

-Position: Role: Staff organizes structures for key functional areas of assistance Recovery Planning outlined in the National Disaster Recovery Framework that group capabilities of various government and private sector partner organizations to promote effective recovery from disasters before and Unit after disasters strike.
-Establish and Implement Stat te, local and private-sector assistance recovery and mitigation plans.
-Establish community recover Establish community recovery assistance programs.
-Develop business recovery p rograms. on, community recovery, and mitigation support and/or financial ors (e.g., medical, financial, public health and safety).
-Conduct post-event assessm ent and planning to effect successful long-term recovery.
-Establish reconstruction and restoration plans.
-Determine priority for repair/ construction resources. reconstruction projects and help to prioritize engineering and Coordinate resources to conc luct building inspections and damage assessment.
-Conduct building inspections and damage assessments of public and private structures.
-Coordinate building departme Coordinate building department, public works and engineering support.
+Position: Role: Staff organizes structures for key functional areas of assistance Recovery Planning outlined in the National Disaster Recovery Framework that group capabilities of various government and private sector partner Unit organizations to promote effective recovery from disasters before and after disasters strike. e, local and private-sector assistance recovery and mitigation plans. ☐ Establish community recovery ☐ Develop business recovery pr • Provide economic stabilization on, community recovery, and mitigation support and/or financial ors (e.g., medical, financial, public health and safety).
+Conduct post-event assessme ent and planning to effect successful long-term recovery.
+Establish reconstruction and r restoration plans.
+Determine priority for repair/construction resources. reconstruction projects and help to prioritize engineering and Coordinate resources to cond uct building inspections and damage assessment. ☐ Conduct building inspections Conduct building inspections and damage assessments of public and private structures.
+Coordinate building department, public works and engineering support.
 Conduct debris assessment.
-Conduct debris assessment. ☐ Manage, monitor, and/or prov vide technical advice on debris management.
-Develop standards and proce edures to identify qualified contractors.
-Coordinate, fund, and implem nent contracts for construction management and inspection.
-Participate in post-incident a cost estimates. ssessments of structures, public works and infrastructure to develop Complete written project work ksheets. de building owners and occupants information on the extent of damage ing and removing personal possessions from damaged buildings.
-Establish standards for: Repairing the damage to thei r buildings and standards.
-Re-occupancy or demolition of structure.
-Assess the requirement for d contaminated debris. lecontamination or safe demolition, removal, and disposition of Assess the need for emergen cy flood protection and/or emergency erosion control.
-Execute contaminant control measures for in-place debris.
-Provide emergency flood pro tection and/or emergency erosion control.
-Provide technical advice, eva luation and engineering support.
+Manage, monitor, and/or provide technical advice on debris management.
+Develop standards and procedures to identify qualified contractors.
+Coordinate, fund, and implem ent contracts for construction management and inspection.
+Participate in post-incident as cost estimates. ssessments of structures, public works and infrastructure to develop Complete written project work sheets. de building owners and occupants information on the extent of damage ng and removing personal possessions from damaged buildings.
+Establish standards for: Repairing the damage to their buildings and standards.
+Re-occupancy or demolition of of structure.
+Assess the requirement for d contaminated debris. econtamination or safe demolition, removal, and disposition of Assess the need for emergen cy flood protection and/or emergency erosion control.
+Execute contaminant control measures for in-place debris. ☐ Provide emergency flood prot ection and/or emergency erosion control.
+Provide technical advice, eval luation and engineering support.